Employer's Guide Workplace Privacy Employer's Guide Workplace Privacy

 Have a Sales Rep Contact Me

 The Employer's Guide to Workplace Privacy helps employers manage confidential information about their business and their employees.
-It is a must-read for business owners, managers, and human resource professionals who need to know how privacy law applies within the context of the employer/employee relationship.
+It is a must-read for business owners, managers, and human resource professionals who need to know how privacy laws apply within the context of the employer/employee relationship.

 The Guide examines workplace issues that are most likely to raise privacy concerns, including: